Updated April 7, 2021

-- Updated 11/24 As-of November 23, much of Monroe County entered the Orange Zone, which limits outdoor low-risk gatherings to 10 people.
-Gathering in groups larger than 10 people while engaging in low-risk activities is not permitted.
-Learn more about Orange Zone restrictions.
+- Outdoor low-risk gatherings are limited to 50 people.
+Gathering in groups larger than 50 people while engaging in low-risk activities is not permitted.

 - For outdoor events on the Wilson Quad (movies, yoga), there will be spots marked 6 feet apart.
 Once you get to your spot and are sitting alone you can remove your mask.
 If you want to sit with others you can sit closer than 6 feet apart but need to keep masked through the entire event.

 - Events in the tent are considered outdoor events and if all participants are masked, everyone does not need to be 6 feet apart.

 Casual guests and non-essential visitors are prohibited from the River Campus and Eastman School of Music.
 Students may not host visitors or guests during the spring semester.

 In order to limit campus density, only essential visitors with formal appointments in units and invited guests with prior approval will be allowed to visit any facility at these locations.